YellowO2/janky-plant-sim/README.md

-# Interactive Plant Growth Simulation via cell reproduction 🌱
+# Interactive Plant Growth Simulation via cell reproduction (recursion) 🌱

 A lightweight, interactive physics simulation where plants procedurally grow, sway, and respond to your touch.
 Powered by JavaScript and the Matter.js 2D physics engine.